XieJJ99/brotli.net/README.md

 # brotli.net
 The .net implement of the brotli algorithm.
+Supported on dotnet standard2, on windows and linux, provide similar interface to Google offical API.Quality and window control is supported.
+Besides quality controll,the library use the native runtime and its performance should be better than System.IO.Compress.BrotliStream.

 To compress a stream to brotli data:

+``
        public Byte[] Encode(Byte[] input)
        {
            Byte[] output = null;